-CIPROFLOXACIN - INTRAVENOUS
+CIPROFLOXACIN - INJECTION

 COMMON BRAND NAME(S): Cipro

-WARNING: This medication may rarely cause tendon damage (e.g., tendinitis, tendon rupture) during or after treatment.
-Your risk for tendon problems is greater if you are over 60 years of age, if you are taking corticosteroids (such as prednisone), or if you have had a kidney, heart or lung transplant.
-Stop exercising, rest, and seek immediate medical attention if you develop joint/muscle/tendon pain or swelling.
+WARNING: This medication may rarely cause tendon damage (such as tendonitis, tendon rupture) during or after treatment.
+Your risk for tendon problems is greater if you are over 60 years of age, if you are taking corticosteroids (such as prednisone), or if you have a kidney, heart, or lung transplant.
+Stop exercising, rest, and get medical help right away if you develop joint/muscle/tendon pain or swelling.